Skip to main content

 In Summary

-Assets and income held within private trusts and companies may be attributable to you for the purposes of the asset income test for age pension and other social security benefits.
+Assets and income held within private trusts and companies may be attributable to you for the purposes of the asset and income test for age pension and other social security benefits.
 Whether there is any attribution, and to what extent, will depend upon your detailed circumstances and the extent to which you contributed and continue to control the assets in question.
 Again, as mentioned above, this is a complicated area that requires professional advice.

 If you would like to arrange professional advice in relation to the above matters, please complete the Inquiry form below providing details and you will be contacted accordingly.
 You will receive a fee quotation in advance of any advice or services being provided.